Mazenwael989/CS3319/README.md

 # CS3319
-This course focused on Databases and MySQL.
+This course focused on Databases, MySQL, PHP.